pokornyv/SQUAD-CTHYB/infile.md

 ### [params] section

-- beta       : inverse temperature
+- beta       : inverse temperature, β = 1/kT
 - U          : Coulomb interaction strength
 - Delta      : superconducting gap
 - GammaL     : coupling to the left lead
 - GammaR     : coupling to the right lead
 - GammaN     : coupling to the normal lead
-- eps        : local energy level w.r.t e-h symmetric point (eps=0 is half-filled dot)
+- eps        : local energy level w.r.t e-h symmetric point (ε=0 is a half-filled dot)
-- P          : phase difference, in units of pi
+- P          : phase difference, in units of π
 - B          : external magnetic field
 - BW         : half-bandwidth of the non-interacting band
 - NFit       : number of terms fitted in tail fitting of Matsubara functions
 - InputParam : the independent parameter, used for output only
-- NBins      : number of bins in binning procedure, NBins=1 means single run
+- NBins      : number of bins in the binning procedure, NBins=1 means a single run
-- PrevBins   : number of bins in previous run, useful if we continue binning
+- PrevBins   : number of bins in a previous run, useful if we continue binning

 ### [ct-hyb] section